razie/snakked/README.markdown

     val xmlFeed  = url ("http://feeds.razie.com/Razblog?format=xml", razie.AA("field1"->"f1"), "POST")

+If you only want to get the body of the server response, wihtout the XPATH wrappers, then

+    val response = body(xmlFeed)

-See more examples in core/src/test
+See more examples in core/src/test - some are copied below:

 Snakking a bean example: